intresrl/freeguild-shell-commands/awk/awk-examples.md

 >  The action is enclosed in braces to separate it from the pattern.
 Newlines usually separate rules.
 >

- Some information taken from https://www.gnu.org/software/gawk/manual/gawk.html
+ Some information taken from [GAWK manual](https://www.gnu.org/software/gawk/manual/gawk.html)
 > NOTE: If you use Bash as your shell, you should execute the command
 > ?set +H? before running programs interactively, to disable the C shell-style
 > command history, which treats ?!? as a special character.